 These Creamy Pumpkin and Cheddar Scalloped Potatoes are the perfect fall twist on a classic.
-Perfect for Thanksgiving or any holiday gathering!
+Instead of simple scalloped potatoes, this version is packed with sweet pumpkin puree, savory cheddar cheese, and melt-in-your-mouth potatoes.
+Perfect for Thanksgiving or any holiday gathering.

 I’ll admit, I was hesitant to welcome fall with open arms.
 In fact, I was full on against it, especially when it came to all things pumpkin.
-It just boggled my mind that I was still having cherry tomatoes grow faster than I could pick them, sweet corn gracing every produce section within a 5-mile radius of my house and 85-degree heat keeping me in sundresses as I was simultaneously being beat over the head with advertisements for pumpkin spice lattes (which I don’t even like).
+It boggles my mind that I had cherry tomatoes growing faster than I could pick them, sweet corn gracing every produce section, and 85-degree heat as I was simultaneously being beat over the head with advertisements for pumpkin spice lattes (which I don’t even like).

 I guess it’s also just hard for this heat-loving, sun-worshipper to say goodbye to sun-kissed tans and watch as all the pools close up for an agonizing nine months.

 But…I’ve now finally embraced the fall, probably a little too much if I’m being honest.
 Because not only do I still have several pumpkin recipes in the blog queue on top of the handful I’ve already published, but I now have a one-track mind on my favorite upcoming holiday – Thanksgiving.

 While my creamy dreamy mashed potatoes are always something we have on the table, this year I’m making a potato addition a little on the rebellious side – pumpkin and cheddar scalloped potatoes.

 Instead of a simple creamy sauce, the cheddar scalloped potatoes are studded with creamy pumpkin puree, extra-sharp cheddar cheese, and plenty of sweet garlic.